ovh/docs/pages/platform/kubernetes-k8s/sticky-session-nginx-ingress/guide.en-ie.md

 In this tutorial we are going to:
 - deploy an application on your OVHcloud Managed Kubernetes cluster through a `deployment` with several replicas
 - setup an [Nginx Ingress](https://github.com/kubernetes/ingress-nginx){.external}
-- deploy an `Ingress` to configure the Nginx Ingress Controller to use sticky sessions/session affinity on OVHcloud Managed Kubernetes Service
+- deploy an `Ingress` to configure the Nginx Ingress Controller to use sticky sessions/session affinity
 - test the session affinity